wagtail-nest/wagtail-personalisation/docs/editor_guide/creating_personalised_content.rst

 .. figure:: ../_static/images/editing_variant.png
    :alt: The newly created page allowing you to change anything you want.

-You can change everything on this page you'd like.
+You can change everything on this page you would like.
 Visitors that are appointed to your segment will automatically see the new variant you've created for them when attempting to visit the original page.